estuary/flow/site/docs/reference/Connectors/materialization-connectors/PostgreSQL.md

 * Google Cloud SQL: `forwardHost` as Private IP Address; `forwardPort` is always `5432`.
 You may need to [configure private IP](https://cloud.google.com/sql/docs/postgres/configure-private-ip) on your database.
 * Azure Database: `forwardHost` as Server Name; `forwardPort` under Connection Strings (usually `5432`).
 :::

+## Notes

+### Reserved Words

+PostgreSQL has a list of reserved words that must be quoted in order to be used as an identifier.
+Flow automatically quotes fields that are in the reserved words list.
+You can find this list in PostgreSQL's documentation [here](https://www.postgresql.org/docs/current/sql-keywords-appendix.html) as well as [here](https://go.estuary.dev/6DrTYE) in the connector source code.